luciotato/usdnear-stable/README.md

 ### Interest

-The interest on the issued USDNEAR will be computed as to be 2.5% Effective Annual Interest Rate, and collected on each epoch in the same process of computing staking rewards.
+The interest on the issued USDNEAR will be collected on each epoch in the same process of computing staking rewards.
-Considering that staked NEAR receive staking rewards each epoch (every 12hs) the collateral will tend to naturally increase in value.
-The APY for staked near is around 10% now (Feb-2021), so initially the rewards will be more than enough to cover the interest on the loans.
+Considering that staked NEAR receive staking rewards each epoch (every 12hs) the collateral naturally increase in value every 12hs.
+The APY for staked near is around 10% now (Feb-2021), so initially the rewards will be more than enough to cover the initial 2.5% APR on USDNEAR loans.
+The 2.5% APR is taken proportionally from rewards on each epoch, so if the amount of rewards goes down the APR will go down too, so 2.5% APR is configurable target and not an exact figure.
+Effective APR can be lower.

 ### Collateral Price Oracle